 - Contact your state health department to find additional vaccination locations in your area.

-International students are eligible to receive the vaccine in the U.S., and the San Francisco Department of Public Health has announced that vaccines are available to all individuals 12 years or older.
-International students living in the U.S. can follow the steps above to book a vaccination appointment in their current location or in San Francisco.
+International students are eligible to receive the vaccine in the U.S. International students living in the U.S. can follow the steps above to book a vaccination appointment in their current location or in San Francisco.
 Students arriving from abroad will be able to receive the vaccine upon arrival.

 If you are an international student currently abroad and have completed a World Health Organization (WHO)-authorized vaccine series in your home country, you are considered fully vaccinated in the U.S. Following are the WHO-authorized vaccines: